-The ratio and speed of the 12 volt motor/gearhead assembly selected, along with the chosen gearing for the sprockets allow the rotor/mast assembly to do a full 360 degree rotation in 1 minute total, allowing for good control of where the antennas are required to be positioned when operating stationary mobile.
+The ratio and speed of the 12 volt motor/gearhead assembly selected, along with the chosen gearing for the sprockets allow the rotor/mast assembly to do a full 360 degree rotation in less than a 1 minute, allowing for good control of where the antennas are required to be positioned when operating stationary mobile.

 The mechanism at the base of the mast is a lock allowing the mast and the drive-sprocket to lock together.

 The mast has a stainless steel ring installed surrounding the bottom end of the fiberglass mast protecting the fiberglass tube, and secondly allowing the lock/mech seen here to clamp to this SS ring when the knob as shown is tightened, therefore providing a positive drive to the mast assembly by the rotator.
 This also allows for manually turning the mast if required, by dis-engaging the lock/mech.

 You may be wondering as too how the hitch insert as shown here is held together, in regards to the joining of the 2" square horizontal tube with the 2" round vertical tube.
 The two aluminum tubes were joined together through tig-welding, and the aluminum plate machined to hold the 4" OD thrust bearing will also be tig-welded in place as well, adding to the rigidity of the complete assembly.

 Although the welded joints are able to withstand the load they will be subjected to with the mast in place, I also took into consideration the lateral loading that the assembly could be subjected to if the wind is blowing against the mast when extended with all the antennas in place, and no guy-lines for support.